Sadegh28/eskandari/index.md

 # News
+* 2021/8/2: I will teach a new graduate course "Mathematical Foundations of Data Science" in Fall 2021
 * 2021/4/22: Paper accepted to appear in Journal of Mathematical Modeling (JMM): ["Streamwise feature selection on big data using noise resistant rough functional dependency"](https://jmm.guilan.ac.ir/article_4761.html)
 * 2021/1/21: Paper accepted to appear in Journal of Mathematical Modeling (JMM): ["An Intrusion Detection System with a Parallel Multi-Layer Neural Network"](https://jmm.guilan.ac.ir/article_4608.html)
 * 2020/10/14: Paper accepted to appear in Signal and Data Processing (JSDP) journal: ["Online Streaming Feature Selection Using Geometric Series of the Adjacency Matrix of Features"](http://jsdp.rcisp.ac.ir/article-1-942-fa.html) (persian)